Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Comments

-The natural northern range for this tree is the north coast of Mexico's Gulf of California.
+Its natural northern range limit is the north coast of Mexico's Gulf of California.

 Do you have additional information or a different experience for these plants that you would like to share?
 Email info@GardenOracle.com.
 All contributions are welcome and appreciated.